viperleed/viperleed/doc/content/sections/fdoptimization.rst

 :ref:`OPTIMIZE<OPTIMIZE>`.

-The algorithm for full-dynamic optimization is essentially to calculate R-factors for at least three values of the parameter under variation, then fit a parabola.
-If the minimum of the parabola is outside of the current scope (i.e. the already known points), then more points are added to expand the scope such that at least one point at either side of the minimum is present.
+The algorithm for full-dynamic optimization is essentially to calculate
+|R factor|\ s for at least three values of the parameter under variation,
+then fit a parabola.
+If the minimum of the parabola is outside of the current scope (i.e., the already known points), then more points are added to expand the scope such that at least one point at either side of the minimum is present.
 Otherwise, the next calculation will be performed at the parabola minimum.
 The parabola fit is repeated after obtaining any new